xAlexxDev/AlexxAIO/README.md

 # AlexxAIO
 A muli purpose tool.
 This software is meant for educational/ethical usage only.
 I, the developer, will not be held responsible for anything you do with this software.

+If you would like to donate then send to: 17qDZ8Kx2is2tSW3Rv4nhi4HnBhoPFWugL

 Who helped: ePiC#1337, DinoZoid#0454